DIYmasks/diymasks.github.io/index.md

 ### Are you a doctor?

-We are a doctor of philosophy and an aspiring doctor of phylosophy.
 No medical doctors here.
+We are a doctor of philosophy (PhD in Electronic Engineering) and an aspiring doctor of phylosophy (wannabe PhD in Economic History).
+My sister is a doctor, though, and she recommended me the video tutorial we followed for our masks.

 ### Full disclosure